 After-hours access to facilities must be approved through the department or administrator responsible for the location.
-The Special Events Office provides documentation to the Police Department of all events occurring on campus in order to facilitate guest access.
+Various Offices and Departments provide documentation to the Police Department of events occurring on campus to facilitate guest access.

-Environmental Health Safety & Risk Management, together with Facilities Management and UIW Police, address security considerations in maintaining campus facilities.
+Environmental Health Safety & Risk Management, together with Facilities Management and UIW Police, address security concerns in maintaining campus facilities.
 For example, these departments regularly check to ensure pathways are well lit and egress lighting is working in hallways and stairwells.

-DSX is UIW's ID Card System.
+UIW's ID Card and Access System is associated with the student or employees ID card.
 It allows faculty, staff and students access to buildings after hours.
 Individuals are granted access according to residence or office location.
-Employees requiring afterhours access to a facility must contact the Office of Student Success for the requirements to gain access.
+Employees requiring after-hours access to a facility must contact their Vice President, Dean or designee for the requirements to gain access.
 Offices and individual residence hall rooms are accessible by lock and key.
-Facilities are patrolled periodically after hours, weekends, and holidays by UIW Police Staff.
+Facilities are patrolled periodically after hours, weekends, and holidays by UIW Police Department Staff.